ZadorLaboratory/colormycells/README.md

 - **unknown_color**: Color to use for "Unknown" category if not included (default: 'w')
 - **deficiency**: Type of color vision deficiency to simulate (options: None, "Deuteranomaly", "Protanomaly", "Tritanomaly", default: None)
 - **severity**: Severity of color vision deficiency (0-100, default: 0)
+- **seed**: Random seed for reproducible colormaps (default: 42, set to None for stochastic behavior)

 ## Our Approach: Biology-Driven Color Assignment